joematthews/pomo-notes/README.md

 ## Getting Started

 > [!NOTE]
-> Pomo Notes assumes you have, git bash, and the [date command](https://man7.org/linux/man-pages/man1/date.1.html) installed on your machine (typically MacOS & Linux), but should work fine with Windows if using the Git Bash Terminal within VSCode.
+> Pomo Notes assumes you have, git, bash, and the [date command](https://man7.org/linux/man-pages/man1/date.1.html) installed on your machine (typically macOS & Linux), but should work fine with Windows if using the Git Bash Terminal within VSCode.

 [Clone the repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) and then execute the following within the pomo-notes directory: